annafedele/mdef/docs/term1/03-Design Studio 01.md

 ![Alt text](<../images/MT01/PROVA ANIMAZ - Copia.gif>)

 According to me, this animation is my first trial as creating a visual identity for an art gallery that can resume the topics of the exhibition and at the same time attract people. ==The figure itself joins my **inspirations** -my design background- with my **aspirations**, as exploring and being part of the contemporary art world==.
 Otherwise, it collects the others as a way of comunication and explanation of the exhibition; to create a bond between them in order to get closer the watcher with the artists projects.

+# What now?
+II Intervention

+*Body shape that is adapting to the surroundings*